Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Most curves are schemes

 \subsection{Proof of the theorem}

 The following result is already well-known in the case of smooth or affine curves; it is proven for instance in \cite[Prop.
 A.4.1]{stix_thesis} using Poincaré duality for smooth curves.
-As pointed out to the author by Daniel Litt, a similar strategy could be used in a more general case.
+As pointed out to the author by Daniel Litt, a similar strategy could be used at least in the case of irreducible curves.
 Our proof however builds on the explicit constructions of the previous section, which allows full control over the trivialising coverings we use.
+The following lemma will be used during several reduction steps in the proof.

+\begin{Lemma} Let $f\colon Y\to X$ be a universal homeomorphism of connected schemes.
+Then $X$ is a $K(\pi,1)$ (resp. a pro-$\ell$ $K(\pi,1)$) if and only if $Y$ is. \begin{proof} Consider a geometric point $\bar y$ of $Y$, and its image $\bar x$ in $X$.
+The result follows directly from the fact that the universal homeomorphism $f\colon Y\to X$ induces isomorphisms between the étale toposes \cite[03SI]{stacks} and between the fundamental groups \cite[0BTT]{stacks} of $X$ and $Y$: given a lisse sheaf $\LL$ on $X$, we have the following commutative diagram.